ArtifactDB/artifactdb-backend/docs/design/sequences.md

 When this component is enabled, a `artifactdb.backend.components.sequences.SequenceManager` is created and attached to the backend manager.
-This manager holds one or more `artifactdb.backend.components.sequences.SequenceClient` responsible to provision project identifiers, and for each, unique versions, in a transational way.
+This manager holds one or more `artifactdb.backend.components.sequences.SequenceClient` responsible to provision project identifiers, and for each, unique versions, in a transactional way.
 The underlying implementation involves a SQL database and a sequence (if Postgres), so the name.
 The library `sqlalchemy` is used for the SQL database operations.
 A sequence for a project ID is usually defined as a project prefix (eg. `PRJ`, `DS`, etc...), while the version is based on on incremented integer, per project.